guilhemmarchand/TA-kafka-streaming-platform/docs/installation.rst

 This is optional and you can decide to create and use a different index name.

 The addon will **NOT** create the default index for you.
-(Splunk good practice, indexes shall be configured by administrators)
+(Splunk good practice, indexes must be configured by administrators)

 Installation
 ------------